danwalterlink/vault/dnd.brew.mechanics.md

 attack rolls

 ## action economy
-generic increases
+default action: defer.
+  you move your turn to after a friendly character.
 -> hybrid d6/d20 system
 turn rate: resource expenditure rate per turn conversions prorate. whenever you convert activity dice, you either:
 - remove one
 - shrink dice size
+at the end of your turn, you convert unexpended resources into activity dice.

 ## activity dice
-your activity dice carry over. you cannot store more than double your turn rate in dice your action dice size is equal to your proficiency dice's -> resource system
+your activity dice carry over. you cannot store more than double your turn rate in dice. your action dice size is equal to your proficiency dice's -> resource system